18F/agile/guild/guild-readme.md

 ## Priorities

-From July 2018, we determined our focus areas for the next several quarters will be making the guild a place for learning as well as, as much as possible, creating tools and artifacts to memorialize what we learn as we go along.
+From July 2018, we determined our focus areas for the next several quarters will be making the guild a place for learning as well as creating tools and artifacts to memorialize what we learn as we go along.

 ### 1. Make guild a place for learning